RayirthSoni/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
-Classic rock paper and scissors game.
+Classic rock paper and scissors game.<br>
+Here we have created the classic rock, paper and scissors game which one plays with their friends.
+Have also created an appealing and beautiful webpage for it as well